Car Overheats When AC is On (Symptoms, Causes, and How to Fix)

 Automobile makers try to ensure that car cooling systems won’t trigger any problems.
 However, issues start to come up when the compressor seizes, and the accessory belt stops it from turning.
 The vehicle will keep trying to turn the compressor leading to the overheating of the engine as a result of added pressure.

-2. Problem with radiator
+2. Problem With Radiator

 There can be blockages or interferences in the internal pipes of the radiator, which can negatively affect the flow of coolant and air in it, thereby causing overheating.
 It can be an accumulation of substances such as rust, dirt, and so on.
 Leakages may also be a factor.

-3. Faulty fan
+3. Faulty Fan

 Your car can overheat when the AC is on, and you’re stuck in traffic or driving slowly.
 The problem is triggered when the cooling fan (including the cooling motor, fan clutch, or any other component that makes the cooling fan work) has a defect.